 The essentials of people development

 How can your candid feedback go beyond providing specific examples, and become a source of improvement and empowerment for your direct reports?
-Renata, our Performance Marketing Director, shares her first-hand experience and advice.
+Renata, our Performance Marketing Director, shares her first-hand experience, advice, and strategies for people development.

 When we asked Renata Narożyńska, Performance Marketing Director, if she’d share her thoughts on the essentials of people development, she had the best response: “I’d be delighted to, as teams can’t grow and develop without embracing a positive and constructive feedback culture.”